adeleke5140/hanashi/README.md

 # Nihongo Speech Chrome Extension

-Convert Japanese sentences to realistic male and female speech using advanced TTS APIs (OpenAI, ElevenLabs, Sesame AI, etc).
+Convert Japanese sentences to realistic male and female speech using elevenLabs TTS API

 ## Features
 - Input a Japanese sentence and get a realistic voice reading (male/female)